 CNES projects library

-The Galileo programme was decided at the start of the 2000s to assure Europe’s independence from the U.S. Global Positioning System (GPS).
-The European system would be based on a constellation of 30 satellites designed to compete with the U.S. GPS, Russian Glonass and Chinese Beidou systems.
+The Galileo programme was decided at the start of the 2000s to assure Europe’s independence in the field of GNSS (Global Navigation Satellite System).
+The European system would be based on a constellation of 30 satellites—24 nominal satellites and six in-orbit spares—operating alongside the U.S. GPS, Russian Glonass and Chinese Beidou systems.

 Launched in tandem in 2011 and 2012, the first four Galileo satellites validated the new geopositioning system.
 Initial Galileo services came on stream in December 2016, with 15 operational satellites.
 The satellites were orbited by seven Soyuz launchers (dual launches) and an Ariane 5 launch (four satellites) from the Guiana Space Centre.
 From early 2017 to early 2022, one satellite was taken out of service for maintenance and three new satellites were orbited, with two launches by Ariane 5 and one by Soyuz, taking the constellation to 24 operational satellites.
 Future Galileo launches will all be accomplished by Ariane 6 from 2024.
 Full Operational Capability (FOC) of the open service will be declared after the next two launches, which will complete the constellation.